 Fisherman’s Wharf is also home to PIER 39, a festive waterfront marketplace that is one of the city’s most popular attractions.
-A community of California sea lions has taken up residence on the floats to the west of the pier and visitors line the nearby railing to watch their antics.
-From there it’s a short walk to the San Francisco Dungeon, Madame Tussauds, Ripley’s Believe It or Not! and the famous crab vendors selling walk-away crab and shrimp cocktails.
+A community of California sea lions has taken up residence on the floats in the PIER 39 Marina and visitors line the nearby railing to watch their antics.
+From there it’s a short walk to the San Francisco Dungeon and Madame Tussauds, Ripley’s Believe It or Not! and the famous crab vendors selling walk-away crab and shrimp cocktails.

 Shop in Union Square

 Union Square is the place for serious shoppers.
 Major department stores and the most exclusive designer boutiques line streets like Post, Sutter, Geary, Grant, Stockton and Powell.
 The Westfield San Francisco Shopping Centre houses the largest Bloomingdale's outside of New York and the second largest Nordstrom in the U.S.

 North Beach, the city’s Italian quarter, isn’t a beach at all.
 It’s a neighborhood of romantic European-style sidewalk cafes, restaurants and shops centered near Washington Square along Columbus and Grant avenues.
 The beautiful Church of Saints Peter and Paul is a beloved landmark.
 Coit Tower atop Telegraph Hill offers a splendid vantage point for photos of the bridges and the Bay.
 Inside the tower, floor-to-ceiling murals painted in the 1930s depict scenes of early San Francisco.